OjoOluwagbenga700/clinicavoice-frontend/docs/MANUAL_TESTING_GUIDE.md

 - ✅ Pending Reviews count displayed
 - ✅ Statistics load from backend

+### 6.1.1 Patient Statistics Widget (Requirement 18.3)
+**Steps:**
+1. Log in as clinician
+2. Navigate to Overview page
+3. Observe the "Patient Statistics" section below the main stats cards
+4. Verify three statistics are displayed:
+   - Total Active Patients
+   - New Patients This Month
+   - Patients Needing Follow-up

+**Expected Results:**
+- ✅ Total Active Patients shows count of all active patients
+- ✅ New Patients This Month shows patients created in current month
+- ✅ Patients Needing Follow-up shows count with "No visit in 6+ months" label
+- ✅ Each statistic has appropriate color coding (gray, green, orange)
+- ✅ Statistics load from backend (patients and appointments tables)

+**Test Data Setup:**
+To properly test this feature:
+1. Create at least 5 active patients
+2. Create 2 patients in the current month
+3. Create appointments for some patients with dates older than 6 months
+4. Mark some appointments as "completed"
+5. Refresh dashboard to see updated statistics

 ### 6.2 Activity Chart
 **Steps:**
 1. On Overview page, observe activity chart